The Post-DEI Hollowing Phenomenon™

 We are living in a moment where:

-• Roles, titles, and responsibilities are being quietly removed
+• roles, titles, and responsibilities connected to diversity work are being quietly removed

-• Students of color—especially Black students—are feeling the shift
+• students of color—especially Black students—are feeling the shift in tangible ways

 5. What Makes This Framework Original